marmalade82/ts-react-forms/doc.md

     }, ["first_name"]]
 }

-/* The age field will be readonly until the "first_name" field is no longer empty.
+/* The age field will be readonly whenever the "first_name" field is empty.
 */
 ```